scw1201/scw1201/README.md

 ###

-<p align="left">My name is Chengwei Shi and I'm currently a student, from Beihang University</p>
+<p align="left">My name is Chengwei Shi and I'm currently a student from Beihang University</p>

 ###